Amorphous Bi$_2$Se$_3$ structural, electronic, and topological nature by first-principles: Results

-\paragraph*{Surface spectra of amorphous Bi$_2$Se$_3$.} Figure \ref{fig:surf_states_ipr}(a) presents the electronic spectral function of $a$-$\rm Bi_2Se_3$ computed from the semi-infinite surface Green's function.
+Figure \ref{fig:surf_states_ipr}(a) presents the electronic spectral function of $a$-$\rm Bi_2Se_3$ computed from the semi-infinite surface Green's function.
 Given the amorphous nature of the structure, the electronic states at the top and bottom surfaces have very different energy dispersions.
 In agreement with the computed trivial insulating invariant, there are no states crossing the energy gap connecting conduction and valence bands.
 Interestingly, we find few low energy dispersion states close to the Fermi level.
 These low dispersive states of the top (at $\varepsilon_F$) and bottom (up to $0.35$\,eV above $\varepsilon_F$) surfaces have a localized nature as shown by the IPR, Fig. \ref{fig:surf_states_ipr}(b).